caffellatte/api-candidate-submission-example/README.md

 ## Notes

-- Set environment variables `API_URL` to send send a candidate application to an external API.
+- Set environment variable `API_URL` to send a candidate application to an external API.